Elijah F. Pennypacker

-Elijah F. Pennypacker (1804–1888) was a politician, abolitionist and station master in the Underground Railroad in the United States, leading up to the American Civil War.
+Elijah Funk Pennypacker (November 20, 1804 – January 4, 1888) was a politician, abolitionist and station master in the Underground Railroad in the United States, in the years leading up to the American Civil War.
 He operated in Chester County, Pennsylvania.
 Pennypacker's home, White Horse Farm, was a safe house during the time that he participated in the Underground Railroad.
 As a station master in the Underground Railroad, Pennypacker reportedly aided hundreds of fugitive slaves in their escape to freedom, without any having been apprehended by authorities or by bounty hunters.
+He also served as a member of the Pennsylvania House of Representatives, representing Chester County from 1832 to 1833 and from 1835 to 1836.

 Early life

-Pennypacker was born on November 20, 1804, in Chester County, Pennsylvania.He was educated in Burlington, New Jersey, and began a career as a surveyor and then in Pennsylvania real estate.
+Elijah Funk Pennypacker was born on November 20, 1804, in Schuylkill Township, Chester County, Pennsylvania, to Elizabeth (née Funk) and Joseph Pennypacker.
+He was educated at John Gummere's Boarding School in Burlington, New Jersey.
+He taught at a private school in Philadelphia and then moved back home.
+He worked as a teacher and surveyor and then in Pennsylvania real estate.
 In this capacity, he made some of the first surveys for the Pennsylvania railroad system.

-Pennypacker's political career began in 1831 when he entered the Pennsylvania State Legislature.
-His terms there lasted until 1835, during which time Pennypacker's work emphasized banking and public education.
+Pennypacker's political career began in 1831 when he entered the Pennsylvania House of Representatives, representing Chester County.
+His served from 1832 to 1833 and from 1835 to 1836.
+During that time Pennypacker's work emphasized banking and public education.
 Subsequently, he served on the Pennsylvania Canal Commission, from 1836 to 1838.